 In this article we are sharing 7 ways on how you can improve and leverage your GitHub for job hunting:

-#1 Setup profile with essential features
+1. Setup GitHub profile with essential features

 Setting up a complete GitHub profile will give an impression that you are well organized and committed to coding.